Miscellany

 On October 4th 2009 a dear friend to all of us, Professor Angelika Shamshinova, passed away.

-Obituary: Professor Angelika M Shamshinova PDF, RTF
+Obituary: Professor Angelika M Shamshinova: PDF

 Emiko Adachi Award